 The most BCBSM will pay for a covered service.
 For participating or in-network providers, it is the amount BCBSM pays the provider under the provider's contract with BCBSM.
-For services provided by nonparticipating or out-of-network providers, it is the amount BCBSM pays for the service to its participating or in-network providers or the amount BCBSM negotiates with the nonparticipating or out-of-network provider.
+For services provided by nonparticipating or out-of-network providers, it is the amount BCBSM pays for the service to its participating or in-network providers or the amount BCBSM negotiates with the nonparticipating or out-of-network providers or the amount BCBSM negotiates with the nonparticipating or out-of-network providers or the amount BCBSM negotiates with the nonparticipating or out-of-network providers or the amount BCBSM negotiates with the nonparticipating or out-of-network provider.
 Maximum payment level is not a "Medicare-like rate" described in 42 C.F.R. §136.30, et. seq.